 Requests for clinical privileges from oral and maxillofacial surgeons and general dentists shall be processed and granted in the manner specified in Article III.
 Surgical procedures performed by oral and maxillofacial surgeons and general dentists shall be under the supervision of the Chief of Service for the Department of Dental Medicine or his/her designee.
 All dental patients shall receive the same basic medical evaluation as patients admitted to other surgical services.
 A physician or oral and maxillofacial surgeon appointed to the Medical Staff shall be responsible for the history and physical examination of dental patients upon their admission.
-A physician, or an oral and maxillofacial Staff should be responsible for the care of active medical problems existing at the time of the dental patient's admission or arising during hospitalization.
+A physician, or an oral and maxillofacial surgeon possessing both a dental and medical degree, on the Medical Staff should be responsible for the care of active medical problems existing at the time of the dental patient's admission or arising during hospitalization.
 The physician shall also analyze the medical risks and benefits of the proposed treatment as they relate to the existing medical problem.